 Breast development can be an exciting and daunting time for pre-teens, teens and their parents.

-Girls will find their friends are all developing at different stages, with some more developed than others.
+Finding their friends are all developing at different stages can be of concern for some teens with some more developed than others.
 So, your aim is to convey a positive message about your teen’s body, and to find bras for your pre-teen and teen which offer support and instil body confidence at this critical development time.

 It may be helpful for you to tell your child that girls commonly have one breast that develops faster than the other.
 Everyone’s breasts are different, and no two breasts are the same.
 Nipples come in all different shapes and sizes and this is usually determined by your genes.
 Breasts change throughout your life, and it’s important you look after them.